Trying to communicate with your team? Here are some reasons why you should try using video!

 - 48% of all employees consider video the most engaging form of communication

 - 15% who prefer text-based email

-Perhaps the biggest reason to use more video in, video actually can save you money.
+Perhaps the biggest reason to use more video is that videos can actually save organizations money.

-Our research found that using more visuals in your internal communication can save that average employee, conservatively, 6 minutes and 43 seconds a day.
+Our research found that using more visuals in your internal communication can save the average employee, conservatively, 6 minutes and 43 seconds a day.